 2. Tackle one change at a time

-Break up your goals into milestones (or mini-goals), and prioritize which goal you would like to work on and give it your full focus.
+Break up your goals into milestones (or mini-goals), prioritize which goal you would like to work on, and give it your full focus.
 Move on to the next goal only when you think you can sustain the one you’re working on.

 3. Don’t Let Your Guard Down